Program Overview

 During the first semester of the junior year, the student will formally apply to the Applied Psychology program through the Graduate Admissions Office.
 The process involves the following:

-Students accepted into the Applied Psychology program at the end of their junior year will complete one graduate level elective course during each semester of their senior year.
+Students accepted into the Applied Psychology program at the end of their junior year may complete two graduate level elective courses during their senior year.

 Additional Applied Behavior Analysis courses are offered at the undergraduate level.
 While not required, it is recommended that students accepted into the Applied Psychology program as an accelerated student take the following: